imagej/imagej.github.io/pages/Anomalous_Diffusion_Filters.md

 ## Filters parameters

-![Filter's parameters for both isotropic and anisotropic approaches.](Filters-parameters.png
-"Filter's parameters for both isotropic and anisotropic approaches.")
+![Filter's parameters for both isotropic and anisotropic approaches.](/images/pages/Filters-parameters.png "Filter's parameters for both isotropic and anisotropic approaches.")"

 Basically, the common parameters that are used for both anomalous filtering methods are the number of iterations and the anomalous